jenkins-infra/backend-commit-history-parser/README.md

 - Common for master branch and current branch (no need to backport)
 - On master branch only (needs to be backported).
 The script reports the number of weekly releases the commit is part of in parentheses.

-Note it is never 100% bullet proof as there are commit that are part of the fix yet are not labeled as such.
+Note it is never 100% bullet proof as there might be commits that are part of the fix yet are not labeled as such.
 Reviewing the JIRA and/or the Pull Request is often needed anyway.
 Longer branches are better cherry picked by merge commits.

 The commits are backported using `git cherry-pick -x <sha>` so the original commit is referenced.